Colorado Sex Abuse Lawsuits

 The resolution, which would have allowed voters to decide on giving the legislature the authority to pass such legislation, needed one more vote to advance but fell short due to the Democrats’ lack of a supermajority.

-The proposal was a response to a Colorado Supreme Court ruling we discuss below that declared a 2021 removing the statute of limitations unconstitutional because it applied retroactively.
+The proposal was a response to a Colorado Supreme Court ruling we discuss below that declared a 2021 repeal of the statute of limitations unconstitutional because it applied retroactively.
 Senate Republicans argued that the resolution would undermine legal certainty and due process, despite acknowledging the importance of protecting children from abuse.
-With the defeat of the resolution, similar measures will not appear on the November ballot.
+With the resolution’s defeat, similar measures will not appear on the November ballot.

 April 23, 2024: This week, a resolution proposing a retrospective law related to sex abuse lawsuits is facing uncertainty as Senate Democrats seek a single Republican vote necessary for its progression.
 Senate Concurrent Resolution 1, introduced on January 31 and narrowly passed in its only committee on February 7 by a 3-2 vote, has been stalled in the Senate awaiting debate for over two months due to the Democrats lacking a 24-member supermajority.
 If passed, the resolution would appear on the ballot.
 It needs 24 votes to proceed.

-If this new Colorado sex abuse statute of limitations law fails, remember that Senator Mark Baisley of Woodland Park co-sponsored the bill but later retracted his support.
+If this new Colorado sex abuse statute of limitations law fails, remember that Senator Mark Baisley of Woodland Park co-sponsored the bill but retracted his support.
 What does that tell you?

 After receiving bipartisan support in 2021, the Colorado Supreme Court deemed the law unconstitutional nearly a year ago, prompting the current resolution.
 In contrast to 2021’s broad support, this year’s discussions have been markedly partisan.
 How is this a partisan issue?